RFChallenge/icassp2024rfchallenge/README.md

     -   `example_generate_rfc_mixtures.py`: Creates 240,000 sample mixtures with varying random target SINR levels (ranging between -33 dB and 3 dB).
 The output targets 60 H5DF files, each containing 4,000 mixtures.
     -   `tfds_scripts/Dataset_[SOI Type]_[Interference Type]_Mixture.py`: Used in conjunction with the Tensorflow UNet training scripts; the H5DF files are processed into Tensorflow Datasets (TFDS) for training.
     -  ` example_preprocess_npy_dataset.py`: Used in conjunction with the Torch WaveNet training scripts; the H5DF files are processed into separate npy files (one file per mixture).
 An associated dataloader is supplied within the PyTorch baseline code.
     -   `example_generate_competition_trainmixture.py`: Another python script for generating example mixtures for training; this script creates a training set that is more aligned with the TestSet’s specifications (e.g., focusing solely on the 11 discrete target SINR levels).
+This script saves a pickle file `dataset/Training_Dataset_[SOI Type]_[Interference Type].pkl'` that contains `all_sig_mixture, all_sig1_groundtruth, all_bits1_groundtruth, meta_data`

 2. Model Training Scripts: The competition organizers have curated two implementations: